University of Chicago: Athletics

 The University of Chicago hosts 19 varsity sports teams: 10 men's teams and 9 women's teams, all called the Maroons, with 502 students participating in the 2012–2013 school year.
 The Maroons compete in the NCAA Division III as members of the University Athletic Association (UAA).
 Their mascot is Phil the Phoenix.

 The university was a founding member of the Big Ten Conference and participated in the NCAA Division I men's basketball and football.
 In 1935, the University of Chicago reached the Sweet Sixteen.
 In 1935, Chicago Maroons football player Jay Berwanger became the first winner of the Heisman Trophy.
 However, the university chose to withdraw from the Big Ten Conference in 1946 after University president Robert Maynard Hutchins de-emphasized varsity athletics in 1939 and dropped football.
 In 1969, Chicago reinstated football as a Division III team, resuming play at the new Stagg Field.

 The University of Chicago is home to the University of Chicago Rugby Football Club (UCRFC).
 Since 2022, men's rugby competes in the Division II Great Midwest Conference (MWC) under National Collegiate Rugby, having previously competed under USA Rugby.
 It was ranked 15th in the country at the end of the 2024 fall 15s season, falling to Montana State 19–48 in the Sweet Sixteen NCR DII playoff round.
 It competes in a Rugby 7s circuit in the spring.
 It shares its conference with Loyola University Chicago, the University of Illinois Chicago, Northwestern University (for which it competes in a yearly cup, the Hutchins-Scott Cup), DePaul University, and Benedictine University.
 A women's club also exists at the university.

+Founded in 1939, UChicago's Sailing Club is one of the oldest in the country.
+The team competes in the Midwestern Collegiate Sailing Association conference within the Intercollegiate Sailing Association.
+From 2022 to 2025, the team won 4 conference championships granting berths to national championship regattas.

 The university is also home to the ultimate frisbee team UChicago Fission.